 Final Minimum Value Regulations

 On December 18, 2015, the Internal Revenue Service (IRS) released final regulations for determining whether employer sponsored plans provide minimum value.
+A health plan meets the minimum value standard if both of these apply: (1) the plan is designed to pay at least 60% of the total cost of medical services for a standard population; and (2) the plan benefits include substantial coverage of physician and inpatient hospital services.
 This applies to plans that must comply with the employer mandate.
 These final regulations adopted clarifications to align with prior guidance.

 The following clarifications were outlined in the final regulations: